 In 2016, Hohenstein challenged Republican Rep. John Taylor, taking 45 percent of the vote.

 This year, the seat is open, as Taylor isn’t running for another term.
-Four other Democrats are running in the primary.
+Three other Democrats are running in the primary.

 “None of them had the guts to run in 2016,” Hohenstein said.